Code-Institute-Submissions/pythongameproject/README.md

 ## Deployment

-This project was deployed through Github pages from the project Git master branch.
-The submitted and deployed versions are identical.
+This project was deployed through Github pages from the project Git master branch, it can be found here: https://mgsignorelli.github.io/pythongameproject/ The submitted and deployed versions are identical.
-The main title of this project is a link to the Deployed Game.
-You can also find it here: https://mgsignorelli.github.io/pythongameproject/

 ## Credits